Mr-Jlu/Student-Database-Management/README.txt

 Student-Database-Management-System

-Students and administrators can add new student records.
+Students can create their own profile and administrators can add new student exam records.
 Administrators can securely retrieve and delete student records.